sparrowcode/AlertKit/README.md

 ### Layout

-Here you can change the size and size:
+Here you can change the sizes and spaces:

 ```swift
 alertView.layout.topSpace = 18